Skip to main content

 Security considerations

-1. Verify the Program ID before sending transactions — use the address from the Key Addresses page
+1. Verify the contract address before sending transactions — use the address from the Key Addresses page

-2. Double-check token mint addresses — confirm both fromMint and toMint against the Key Addresses page
+2. Double-check token addresses — confirm both input and output token addresses against the Key Addresses page

 3. Validate user inputs — sanitize and bounds-check all amounts and addresses

-1. Test on devnet first with small amounts
+1. Test on devnet/testnet first with small amounts

 2. Run integration tests covering success and failure cases